MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

   - mduelae
 ---

-# AI functions - AIClassify, AIExtract, AIReply, AISentiment, AISummarize, and AITranslate
+# AIClassify, AIExtract, AIReply, AISentiment, AISummarize, and AITranslate

-Applies to: :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse formula columns :::image type="icon" source="media/yes-icon.svg" border="false"::: Desktop flows
+Applies to: :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps

 ## Description

-Dataverse provides variety of ready-to-use AI functions that are preconfigured and don't require any data collection, building, or training.
+Dataverse provides a variety of ready-to-use AI functions that are preconfigured and don't require any data collection, building, or training.
 You can use these prebuilt AI functions in your app and workflows to improve functionality and streamline processes.
-The AI functions work with canvas apps, AI Builder, Power Automate, and low-code plugins so can easily integrate them into your solutions.
+The AI functions work with Canvas apps, AI Builder, and low-code plugins so can easily integrate them into your solutions.

 - **AIClassify** classifies text into one or more from the provided category.
 For example, the following list of categories can be used to classify issues submitted by your customers: